bramwelt/CS46X/protocol.md

 1. Send the certificate to the IdP.
 1. IdP creates an identity assertion.
 1. Returns the identity assertion to the user.
-1. User uploads the identity assertion and user certificate to the DP.
+1. User uploads the identity assertion and PGP public key to the DP.

 ## Use case 2:
-User wants to find the Privly public key of a given e-mail address.
-In this use case, the browser extension is functioning as the "RP" actor.
+User wants to find the Privly PGP public key associated with an identity (email address).

-1. User queries the DP for a specific e-mail address.
+1. User send the DP a specific e-mail address.
-1. Directory provider returns the user certificate and identity assertion.
+1. Directory provider returns the Privly PGP public key, signed PGP public key by user's Privly private key, and the user certificate.
-1. The browser extension verifies the assertion.
+1. The browser extension sends the user certificate to the verifier.
+1. The verifier evaluates the assertion and responds to the client.
+1. The Privly PGP public key is valid and can now be used.

 ### Caveat
-Because we are unaware of any verifier libraries that can run in the context of a browser extension, initially we will not be doing verification from the browser extension.
+Because we are unaware of any verifier libraries that can run in the local context of a browser extension, initially we will not be doing verification from the browser extension.
 The first version of our implementation will make use of a remote verifier.
-Eventually we would like to remove the remote verifier from the threat model so that we are not required to trust a remote resource.
-Long term, this means developing a verifier that can run in the context of a browser extension.
+Eventually we would like to remove the threat model of trusting a remote verifier resource.

-The initial implementation of use case 2 will look more like:

-1. User queries the DP for a specific e-mail address.
-1. Directory provider returns the user certificate and identity assertion.
-1. The browser extension sends the assertion to the remote verifier over ssl/tls.
-1. The remote verifier evaluates the assertion and responds to the client.
+# Expected JSON Request to DP

+The DP expects a object containing two things.
+  1) An object containing:
+    - The Privly PGP Public Key
+    - A signed copy of the Privly PGP public key by the Persona private key
+  2) User Certificate

+These two objects verify that a user's identity:
+    - Is associated with the given Privly PGP public key
+    - Is a valid email address owned by the user and provided by the IdP.